 We now have one industrial district and a Heavy Industrial Overlay district, requiring that the more intense, offensive uses have Council approval.

 - I need to understand the differences in different cell tower categories.

 These were established and legislated by the State.
 The UDO follows state rules.
 We cannot regulate location, only aesthetics.

-The Planning Administrator would be the Administrator.
-There are checks and balances built in to the document that do not allow me to make decisions outside of the realm of the document as adopted by Council.
+The Planning Administrator meets the requirements.
+There are checks and balances built in to the document that do not allow the Administrator to make decisions outside of the realm of the document as adopted by Council.
 Anyone that disagrees with the Planning Administrator's interpretation or decision can appeal to the Board of Adjustments.